jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/3-26 YAML when indentaton matters.md

 #
 # :bulb: Spaces and indentation matter in YAML.

+If you're creating your files using the command line interface (CLI), you'll need to use Markdown (MD) formatting within the qna.yaml file.
+Please note that formatting is crucial in this context.
+It's highly recommended to refer to an example file and closely follow its indentation and use of tabs or spaces to ensure consistency and correctness.

-Use two spaces to indent.
+- Use two spaces to indent.
 - Don't use tabs!
 - Do not have trailing spaces at the end of a line.
 - Each example in seed_examples begins with a dash (-).
 Place this dash in front of the first field (question or context).
 The remaining keys in the example should not have this dash.